--Message of Pope Francis at the First World Day of the Poor, November 19, 2017
+-Message of Pope Francis for the Second World Day of the Poor, June 13, 2018

 Hunger and Nutrition

-The United States Conference of Catholic Bishops urges the preservation of funding for the social safety net, especially in areas of health care, hunger and nutrition, and affordable housing.
+The United States Conference of Catholic Bishops urges the preservation of funding for the social safety net, especially in areas of poverty alleviation, hunger and nutrition, affordable housing, and lifesaving policies to address climate change.